ojohnso3/ojohnso3/README.md

 🏔 Outdoor Backpacking Leader <br/>
 🥰 Lover of books, fruits (summer peaches!!), parks, & NYC bagels <br/>

-### Programming Languages:
+### 👩‍💻 Programming Languages:
-- Python
-- Java
-- Javascript
-- Go
-- C
-- HTML/CSS
-- Solidity
+Python, Java, JavaScript, Go, C, HTML/CSS, Solidity

-🔭 Feel free to explore my work below, and don't hestitate to reach out with any questions / feedback!
+### 🔭 Feel free to explore my work below!
+And please don't hestitate to reach out with any questions / feedback :)

 <!--
 **ojohnso3/ojohnso3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.